tomjoht/tomjoht.github.io/_posts/2015/8/2015-08-27-call-for-chapter-presentation-proposals-stc-silicon-valley.md

 keywords: society for technical communication, silicon valley, stc, santa clara, speaking, presenting, proposals
 categories:
 - general
 summary: "If you would like to present to the Silicon Valley STC Chapter (located in Santa Clara, Calif.), you can submit a proposal to speak.
-Chapter meetings are held on Monday evenings once a month and last about an hour."
+Chapter meetings are held on Monday evenings once a month and last about an hour.
+We're inviting proposals this year to give more people a chance to speak.
+Speaking at a chapter event can build credibility for a Summit proposal as well."
+thumb: stcsv.png
 ---

+## Now accepting proposals
 Are you interested in presenting to the Silicon Valley STC Chapter this year?
 We're now accepting proposals for 2016 speakers.

 <a href="http://www.stc-siliconvalley.org/"><img class="shrink" src="{{ "/images/presentationsstcsv.png" | prepend: site.baseurl }}" alt="STC Silicon Valley Chapter presentations" /></a>